act-rules/act-rules.github.io/_rules/image-button-non-empty-accessible-name-59796f.md

 ## Accessibility Support

 The [input type="image" Accessible Name Computation algorithm](https://www.w3.org/TR/html-aam/#input-type-image-accessible-name-computation) uses the first defined attribute, even if the attribute has an empty value.
-Some user agents and assistive technologies also ignore empty attributes.
+In contrast, some user agents and assistive technologies ignore empty attributes.

 ## Background